 Depending on the type of resume template you’re using, you can highlight these either in the featured Skills section or organically mention them in bullet points for your Work Experience section.

-3. Innovation
+5. Innovation

 Being innovative is another skill that’s hard to relay in simple words.
 After all, innovation comes in many shapes — from novel academic research and technological inventions to slight, but powerful changes in standard operating procedures.

-Laura Furstenthal, a McKinsey consultant, further elaborates on what it means to be innovative in the corporate settings::
+Laura Furstenthal, a McKinsey consultant, further elaborates on what it means to be innovative in corporate settings::

 “Innovation incorporates delivering net new growth that is sustainable, repeatable, and substantial.
-You can focus on new products, markets, customers, or business models, but however you measure it, innovation has to increase value and drive growth.
+You can focus on new products, markets, customers, or business models, but however you measure it, innovation has to increase value and drive growth”.

 - Creative problem-solving